bkclerke/MyUmbDocs/Starterkit-Package/v8/Package-Includes.md

 *Version {{ page.packageVersion }} Compatible with Umbraco {{ page.versionFrom }}+*

-Listed below are all the items included in the DT Starterkit Package.
+Listed below are all the items included in the Starterkit Package.

 ## Table of Contents
 {: .no_toc .text-delta }